CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/1-introduction.md

 The main overarching goal is to prepare for the thesis, where I want to provide concrete guidance and tips should the reader want to implement such experience themselves.

-:todo[describe goals of this thesis]

-:todo[
-describe how I structure this work.
-Can't describe something that I did not do yet, can I??]

 ## Thesis Structure {#thesis-structure}

 This thesis will be split to multiple chapters describing the steps needed to implement such application.
 First I will analyse requirements and constraints - both from the assignment of this thesis and from resources available to me while writing this thesis.